spk3077/vulnerablecandle/docs/vulnerabilities/Clickjacking.md

 **Location:** _Entire Application_

 Clickjacking is present since the X-Frame-Options / Content-Security-Policy: frame-ancestors directive are both not properly implemented on the application.
-For exploitation a more intricately designed website can be made to simulate a realistic attacker website meant to scam users authenticated to vulnerablecandle, the attack can be tested through this example HTML text:
+For realistic exploitation a more intricately designed website meant to scam vulnerablecandle authenticated users, such an attack would abuse the z-index CSS property like this example HTML:

     # HTML
     <button style="z-index: 2; position: absolute; margin-left: 100px; margin-top: 30px;" class="button"> Remove Ads</button>